ridhodwid/Leaflet.VectorTileLayer/README.md

         // This works like the same option for `Leaflet.VectorGrid`.
         // Ignored if style is specified.
         vectorTileLayerStyles, // default undefined

+        // Options passed to the `fetch` function when fetching a tile fetchOptions, // default undefined
 };

 const layer = vectorTileLayer(url, options);